GorvGoyl/Notion-Boost-browser-extension/README.md

 ### Run & Debug (for development)

+- Run for Chrome
+  `npm run start:ch`

+- Run for Firefox
-`npm run start`
+  `npm run start:ff`

-- Do your thing in _/src_ folder
+  Do your thing in _/src_ folder
-- Raise PR if you would like to contribute something
+  Raise PR if you would like to contribute something

 For rather curious devs: